pycontribs/pyrax/docs/autoscaling.md

 Key | Respresents
 ---- | ----
-**active_capacity** | The number of active servers that are part of this scaling group **desired_capacity** | The target number of servers for this scaling group, based on the combination of configuration settings and monitoring alarm responses
+**active_capacity** | The number of active servers that are part of this scaling group.
+**desired_capacity** | The target number of servers for this scaling group, based on the combination of configuration settings and monitoring alarm responses.
 **pending_capacity** | The number of servers which are in the process of being created (when positive) or destroyed (when negative).

 ### Pausing a Scaling Group's Policies